Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training

 To approximate the semi-infinite program \cref{eq:noncvx2}, we randomly sample a total of $N$ vectors, namely $u_1, \dots, u_N$, on the $\ell_2$ unit norm sphere $\gS^{d-1}$ following a uniform distribution.
 It is well-known that such a procedure can be performed by randomly sampling $\widehat{u}_i \sim \gN(0, I_d)$ for all $i\in[N]$ and projecting each $\widehat{u}_i$ onto the unit $\ell_2$ norm sphere by calculating $u_i = \frac{\widehat{u}_i}{\norm{\widehat{u}_i}_2}$ for all $i\in[N]$.
 Next, $u_1, \dots, u_N$ are used to construct the following SCP: where the sampled hidden-layer weights $(u_i)\iN$ are fixed.

-The finite-dimensional unconstrained convex formulation \cref{eq:SCP2} is a relaxation of \cref{eq:noncvx2}, and can be used as a surrogate for the optimization \cref{eq:nonconvex_general} to approximately globally optimize one-hidden-layer ANNs.
-The formulation \cref{eq:SCP2} optimizes the output layer of the ANN while keeping the hidden layer fixed.
-When the squared loss $\ell(\yhat,y) = \frac{1}{2} \enorm{\yhat-y}^2$ is considered, \cref{eq:SCP2} is a Lasso regression problem.
-Intuitively, the sampled hidden-layer weights transform the training data points into a higher-dimensional space.
+The finite-dimensional unconstrained convex formulation \cref{eq:SCP2} is a relaxation of \cref{eq:noncvx2}, and can be used as a surrogate for the optimization problem \cref{eq:nonconvex_general} to approximately globally optimize one-hidden-layer ANNs.
+The formulation \cref{eq:SCP2} optimizes the ANN's output layer while freezing the hidden layer.
+When the squared loss $\ell (\yhat, y) = \frac{1}{2} \enorm{\yhat-y}^2$ is considered, \cref{eq:SCP2} is a Lasso regression problem.
+Intuitively, the sampled hidden-layer weights map the training data points into a higher-dimensional space.
 While some of the sampled weights will inevitably be far from the optimum weights for the ANN, the $\ell_1$ regularization term promotes sparsity, encouraging assigning zero weights to ``disable'' the suboptimal hidden neurons.